Krhullsiek/VBA-challenge/README.md

 # VBA-challenge
  Sub Stock_Data():

     ' Set initial variable for worksheet
  Dim ws As Worksheet

     'Activate worksheets so that we can run program through each worksheet Set ws = ActiveSheet

     'Use For command to ensure process takes place in each worksheet in workbook For Each ws In Worksheets

-  'Create column labels for out results ws.Cells(1, 9).Value = "Ticker" ws.Cells(1, 10).Value = "Yearly Change"
+    'Create column labels ofr the variables ws.Cells(1, 9).Value = "Ticker" ws.Cells(1, 10).Value = "Yearly Change"
   ws.Cells(1, 11).Value = "Percent Change"
   ws.Cells(1, 12).Value = "Total Stock Volume"
   ws.Cells(2, 15).Value = "Greatest % Increase"
   ws.Cells(3, 15).Value = "Greatest % Decrease"
   ws.Cells(4, 15).Value = "Greatest Total Volume"
   ws.Cells(1, 16).Value = "Ticker"
   ws.Cells(1, 17).Value = "Value"

     'Set initial variables for ticker selections, the changes from open to close, percent changes, open and close Dim ticker As String
   Dim yearly_change As Double
   Dim percent_change As Double
   Dim year_opn As Double
   Dim year_cls As Double

     'Set initial variables for greatest percent increase, decrease and total along with their ticker names Dim greatest_percent_increase As Double greatest_percent_increase = 0
   Dim greatest_percent_decrease As Double greatest_percent_decrease = 0
   Dim greatest_total As LongLong greatest_total = 0
   Dim gpi_ticker As String
   Dim gpd_ticker As String
   Dim gt_ticker As String

     'Set initial variables for volume total and start at 0 for adding totals between different tickers Dim vol_total As LongLong vol_total = 0

     'Set initial variables and starting point for tracking ticker in loops Dim Summary_Table_Row As Integer
   Summary_Table_Row = 2

     'Set initial variables for using last row
   Dim LastRow As Long

     'Define last row in order to count and locate the last row in a column LastRow = ws.Cells(Rows.Count, 1).End(xlUp).Row

     'Define where to grab year open year_opn = ws.Cells(2, 3).Value

     'Resize the columns to properly fit the text ws.Columns("A:Q").AutoFit

          'Check the entire ticker row
      For i = 2 To LastRow

             'If we are at the end of the first ticker row, so end of year, then proceed below